-1 in 10 Asian Americans are chronically infected with Hepatitis B worldwide.
+1 in 12 Asian American and Pacific Islander (API) immigrant adults are chronically infected with hepatitis B in the US.

-Asian Americans tend to be infected at a much higher rate, with 1 in 10 Asians chronically infected with hepatitis B, compared to 1 in 1000 in the general population.
+Asian Americans and Pacific Islanders tend to be infected at a much higher rate, with 1 in 12 immigrant adults chronically infected with hepatitis B, compared to 1 in 1000 in the general population.
 Without treatment or monitoring, 1 in 4 of these individuals will die from liver cancer or liver failure.
 Many die at the prime of their lives and as early as 30 years of age, leaving behind family members and children.

 Chronic hepatitis B is responsible for 80% of all primary liver cancer worldwide.
 Liver cancer is the second most common cause of cancer death in Asian American men.
 API's have the highest rate of liver cancer of any race/ethnic group.
 The incidence of hepatitis B and liver cancer constitutes the greatest health disparity that exists between Asian & Pacific Islanders (APIs) and the general U.S. population.